Route Analysis · May 2, 2026 · 11 min read · Y-DRØN

 Aerial view of a container ship traversing the vast Arctic Ocean, dwarfed by surrounding sea ice

-The Arctic shipping season has expanded from roughly four months in 2010 to over six months in 2026, but operational complexity remains far higher than southern routes.
+The Arctic transit season has expanded from roughly four months in 2010 to about four and a half months in 2025, while Yamal Arc7 carriers continue to operate year-round on dedicated export routes.

 The Hidden Costs That Erase the Advantage